LC-burigo/Small_Weather_Project/README.md

 ***3. Stage) Inputs to use the program***
    > Choose a city \
-   > Get the latidude of the chosen city \
-   > Get the longitude of the chosen city \
    > Get the Dt (timestamp) of the chosen city